weiwilliam/JEDI-METplus/yamls/main/README.md

   * `verify_fhours:` List of forecast hours for verification
   * `met_conf_temp:` stat_analysis template
   * `ioda2metmpr:` python script to read IODA hofx file and provide matched paired dataset to METplus for statistics calculation
+  * `mask_by`: use the group of IODA to keep data points satisfied the condition for METplus calculation
+  * `submit`: True or False to run METplus on compute node or local, if it is true, please include the jobconf yaml keys under metplus section.
 * `jobconf:`
   * `platform:` platform name: s4, derecho, orion, discover
   * `jobname:` jobname when it submitted